Absorption and scattering of massless scalar waves by Frolov black holes: Abstract

 \section{Abstract}

-We comprehensively investigate the absorption and scattering of massless scalar waves by Frolov black holes, which is a class of regularization of the Reissner--Nordstr\"om spacetime.
-By analyzing the null geodesics, we determine the photon sphere radius and the critical impact parameter, deriving the geometric capture cross section and the classical differential scattering cross section.
-Utilizing the partial-wave method, we numerically compute the absorption and scattering cross sections across a broad frequency range.
-Our numerical results show excellent agreement with the low-frequency limit and the high-frequency sinc approximation, as well as with the semiclassical glory approximation.
-We analyze the dependence of the spectra on the charge and the regularization parameter (Hubble length).
-Under the horizon-radius normalization, we observe that the total absorption cross section increases with the regularization parameter, a behavior we attribute to the variation of the dimensionless mass.
-Furthermore, by comparing Frolov, Reissner--Nordstr\"om, and Hayward black holes, we demonstrate that their absorption and scattering patterns are nearly indistinguishable when their critical impact parameters or glory impact parameters are matched.
-This indicates that the photon sphere geometry predominantly governs scalar field interactions, while the detailed core structure plays a secondary role.
-Our work underscores the potential of wave-based probes to test regular black hole geometries and their observable imprints.
+We study the absorption and scattering of massless scalar waves by Frolov black holes, a regular deformation of the Reissner--Nordstr\"om geometry.
+A null-geodesic analysis provides the photon-sphere radius and the critical impact parameters governing capture and glory scattering.
+Using a partial-wave approach, we compute total/partial absorption cross sections and differential scattering cross sections over a broad frequency range.
+When the absorption spectrum is rescaled by photon-sphere scales, the high-frequency oscillations exhibit a pronounced data collapse in the variables $\hat{\sigma}=\sigma_{\rm abs}/\sigma_{\rm geo}$ and $x=\omega/\Omega_c$, highlighting photon-sphere control of the absorption fine structure.
+We clarify the parameter dependence under the horizon-radius normalization and relate the apparent trends to the variation of the dimensionless mass across parameter space.
+Finally, comparing Frolov, Reissner--Nordstr\"om, and Hayward black holes with matched critical or glory impact parameters, we find that their absorption and scattering patterns can become remarkably close, indicating that in the intermediate-to-high frequency regime the dominant signatures are largely governed by the unstable photon orbit, while core effects enter as subleading corrections.

 \keywords{Regular black holes, Massless scalar wave, Scattering, Absorption}